 In contrast, if the price of a certain asset drops significantly and exceeds or touches the lower band multiple times, chances are the market is either oversold or found a strong support level.

 Therefore, traders may use BB (along with other TA indicators) to set their selling or buying targets.
 Or simply to get an overview of the previous points where the market presented overbought and oversold conditions.

 In addition, the Bollinger Bands expansion and contraction may be useful when trying to predict moments of high or low volatility.
 The bands can either move away from the middle line as the price of the asset becomes more volatile (expansion) or move towards it as the price becomes less volatile (contraction or squeeze).

 So, the Bollinger Bands are better suited for short-term trading as a way to analyze the market’s volatility and try to predict forthcoming movements.
 Some traders assume that when the bands are over-expanded, the current market trend may be close to a consolidation period or a trend reversal.
 Alternatively, when the bands get too tight, traders tend to assume that the market is getting ready to make an explosive movement.

 When the market price is moving sideways, the BB tends to narrow towards the simple moving average line in the middle.
 Usually (but not always), low volatility and tight deviation levels precede large and explosive movements, which tend to occur as soon as the volatility picks back up.

-Unlike Bollinger Bands, that is based on SMA and standard deviations, the modern version of the Keltner Channels (KC) indicator uses the Average True Range (ATR) to set the channel width around a 20-day EMA.
+Unlike Bollinger Bands, which is based on SMA and standard deviations, the modern version of the Keltner Channels (KC) indicator uses the Average True Range (ATR) to set the channel width around a 20-day EMA.
 Hence, the Keltner Channel formula would look like this:

 Middle line: 20-day exponential moving average (EMA)